Providenciales Kiteboarding

 The Turks and Caicos typically experiences consistent east-southeast trade winds, yet there are flat days.

-For over 10 years, Hope LeVin and the kiteboarding community hosted the Windvibes Kiteboarding Tournament.
-This had been an annual event here on Providenciales since 2007.
-Originally just kiteboarding, the competition has expanded to include kayak and SUP racing, windsurfing, log-throwing contests, and tug-of-war.
-An excellent event for adults and kids alike.
+For 10 years, Hope LeVin and the Turks and Caicos kiteboarding community hosted the Windvibes Kiteboarding Tournament.
+This had been an annual event on Providenciales since 2007.
+Originally just kiteboarding, the competition eventually expanded to include kayak and SUP racing, windsurfing, log-throwing contests, and tug-of-war.

 The last Windvibes was held in 2016 and the event has been discontinued.